-In another striking example, APIC, a San Francisco-based company described as "controlled" and "100 percent owned" by Gordon Tang and Huaidan Chen -- two Chinese citizens with permanent residence in Singapore -- gave \$1.3 million to a super PAC that had supported Jeb Bush's run for president.8 Though the story made headlines, it echoes similar, yet less publicized, efforts to influence high-profile state and national races.
-For example, in 2012, a Connecticut-based subsidiary of a Canadian insurance and investment corporation gave \$1 million to the pro-Mitt Romney super PAC Restore Our Future.9 In 2013, a New Jersey-based subsidiary of a Chineseowned business contributed \$120,000 directly to Terry McAuliffe's gubernatorial campaign in Virginia.10 http://blogs.wsj.com/venturecapital/2011/07/25/airbnb-from-y-combinatorto-112m-funding-in-three-years/ (DST Global is a major investor in Airbnb).
+In another striking example, APIC, a San Francisco-based company described as "controlled" and "100 percent owned" by Gordon Tang and Huaidan Chen -- two Chinese citizens with permanent residence in Singapore -- gave \$1.3 million to a super PAC that had supported Jeb Bush's run for president.
+Though the story made headlines, it echoes similar, yet less publicized, efforts to influence high-profile state and national races.
+For example, in 2012, a Connecticut-based subsidiary of a Canadian insurance and investment corporation gave \$1 million to the pro-Mitt Romney super PAC Restore Our Future.
+In 2013, a New Jersey-based subsidiary of a Chinese-owned business contributed \$120,000 directly to Terry McAuliffe's gubernatorial campaign in Virginia.
+Under the pro-Mitt Romney super PAC Restore Our Future.